Damp and condensation

 Some of the things you can do to reduce the build-up of condensation in your home and lessen its effects are:

-- Do not dry washing on radiators if you do you need to have windows open or ensure the room is ventilated.
+- Do not dry washing on radiators.
+If you do need to do this then have windows open or ensure that the room is ventilated.

 - Dry laundry outside; if that’s not possible, use the bathroom with the window open.